Tasks as Executables (Example)§

 .

-At the moment, if you need to work with such multiple-output task patterns, you must create separate tasks using a dependency on the build task, and the built-in lightweight makex copy mechanism to create individual tasks for each executable.
+At the moment, if you need to work with such multiple-output Task patterns, you must create separate Task using a dependency on the build Task, and the built-in lightweight makex copy mechanism to create individual Tasks for each executable.